TkTech/chancy/docs/howto/fastapi.rst

       FastAPI lifespan handler that starts and stops the Chancy worker.
       This ensures the worker starts when FastAPI starts and shuts down properly.
       """
+      # Run the database migrations (don't do this in production)
       await chancy.migrate()

-      # Declare any queues we need
+      # Declare any queues we need (do this just once in production)
       await chancy.declare(Queue("default"))

       async with Worker(chancy) as worker: